 JJ Berry Smith Doctoral Supervision Award

 JJ Berry Smith Doctoral Supervision Awards are awarded to an active faculty member who, over a minimum of a fifteen year period, has demonstrated excellence in graduate supervision at the University of Toronto.
-Recipients received a JJ Berry Smith Supervisory Award Certificate, their name on a plaque housed at the School of Graduate Studies, as well as a SGS Conference or Travel Grant to be awarded by the recipient to support a current doctoral student.
-The Faculty of Medicine was recognized by awards in 2013 (inaugural year), 2014, 2018, 2019
+Recipients receives a JJ Berry Smith Supervisory Award Certificate, their name on a plaque housed at the School of Graduate Studies, as well as a SGS Conference or Travel Grant to be awarded by the recipient to support a current doctoral student.
+The following Faculty of Medicine professors were winners in 2013 (inaugural year), 2014, 2018, and 2019.